Beer (1L) from

 Brezen (Giant Pretzel)

-5-7 EUROktoberfest pretzels are as big as your head.
+Oktoberfest pretzels are as big as your head.
 Freshly baked, crispy on the outside, soft on the inside.
-The perfect companion to your beer.
+A classic companion to your beer.

 Obatzda (Bavarian Cheese Spread)

-8-12 EURA creamy Bavarian cheese spread made from ripe Camembert, butter, onions and paprika.
-Served with pretzels - the ultimate beer snack.
+A creamy Bavarian cheese spread made from ripe Camembert, butter, onions and paprika.
+Served with pretzels - a classic beer snack.

 Steckerlfisch (Grilled Mackerel on a Stick)

-14-18 EURWhole mackerel, skewered on wooden sticks and grilled over open embers.
+Whole mackerel, skewered on wooden sticks and grilled over open embers.
 Crispy outside, juicy and aromatic inside.
-A true Wiesn specialty!
+A true Wiesn specialty.

 Weißwürste (White Sausages)